AMACI Contract

 Suitable For:

-- Round creation already knows anonymous voting needed
+- Round creation already knows anonymous voting is needed

 Round Configuration Example: